Metformin is a medication that helps the insulin you produce work better. You usually take it as a tablet.

-Starting metformin isn't a sign of failing to manage your diabetes or your Type 2 getting the better of you.
-In fact, metformin is the most common treatment for Type 2 diabetes.
-It will help you get on top of your diabetes and start managing it with greater confidence.
+Starting metformin isn't a sign of failing to manage your diabetes.
+In fact, it will help you get on top of your diabetes and start managing it with greater confidence.

-So while at first it might seem like a big step to take medication, you'll soon find that metformin doesn't have to run your life.
-It will also give you the best chance of preventing complications associated with Type 2 diabetes.
-Over time you might even be able to stop taking metformin if your Type 2 can be moved into remission.
+So while at first it might seem like a big step to take medication, you'll soon find that it doesn't have to run your life.
+It will also give you the best chance of avoiding complications associated with type 2 diabetes.
+Over time you might even be able to stop taking it if your type 2 can be moved into remission.

-If you have gestational diabetes you might take metformin as well and it's is safe to take if you're pregnant or breastfeeding.
+If you do have gestational diabetes, metformin is safe to take when you're pregnant or breastfeeding.

 The first time you get your metformin prescription there will be a lot going through your mind.
 For starters moving onto medication will be a big life change for you.

-You might find that taking metformin is overwhelming when you start, especially because you won't have an end date like with most prescriptions.
+You might find that taking metformin is overwhelming when you start.
+Unlike most prescriptions, you won't have an end date.
 You'll also have side effects to think about which can be a real challenge.
-But it's important that you don't stop taking your metformin without speaking to your doctor first.
+But it's important that you don't stop taking your medicine without speaking to your doctor first.